Ana içeriğe geç

 Greater Than or Equal (GE)Greater than or equal?"zebra" >= "apple"

-Not In (NOT_IN)Is it not in the specified list?status NOT_IN ["deleted", "archived"]
+Not In (NOT_IN)Variable does not exist, or its value is not in the given liststatus NOT_IN ["deleted", "archived"]

 Numeric (NUMERIC) Operators